-With an operating temperature range from -270°C to 1000°C, Insulon® is suitable for a wide variety of demanding thermal insulation applications including aerospace, automotive, batteries and fuel cells, consumer goods, medical, military, and more.
-Every part features the same cutting-edge thermal insulation technology, expertly customized to fit your application’s needs.
+With an operating temperature range from -270°C to 1000°C, Insulon® delivers unique insulation solutions for complex and challenging thermal systems.
+Every part features the same advanced vacuum insulation technology, expertly engineered for your application.

 If conventional insulation materials are proving insufficient or ineffective, Insulon® may be able to help.

-Insulation performance depends on reducing heat transfer due to thermal conduction, convection, or radiation.
-All Insulon® parts use our patented high vacuum technology to drastically reduce convective and conductive heat flow; for the most demanding applications, our engineers include our proprietary multi-layer insulation to reduce radiation heat transfer.
-Our insulation components help you concentrate thermal energy where you want it, often resulting in reduced energy demands and consumption.
+Thermal insulation performance depends on reducing heat transfer due to thermal conduction, convection, or radiation.
+All Insulon® parts use our patented deep vacuum technology to drastically reduce convective and conductive heat flow; for the most demanding applications, our engineers include our proprietary multi-layer insulation to reduce radiation heat transfer.
+Insulon® helps you concentrate thermal energy where you want it, often resulting in reduced energy demands and consumption.

 Conserve thermal energy

 We engineer ultra-thin, high-performance vacuum insulation to enhance your product or system functioning.
 Our goal is to maximize thermal performance while consuming minimal space.
 Custom-designed solutions can help bring out the best in your application by improving thermal efficiency, streamlining packaging, and optimizing for longevity in your system.

 Our engineers work with you to develop a design that fulfills thermal, geometric, and structural requirements.
 Once designs are completed, we start building and testing your custom prototypes at our R&D facility.
 When it’s time for the next step, our manufacturing team puts together semi- or fully-automated cells for rapid, high-volume production.